frconil/jekyll/_posts/2013-10-23-recovering-client-cert.md

 title: Recover a client certificate from chrome
 tags: SSL chrome Linux
 layout: post
-summary: After migrating workstations, I realised I forgot to take care of one of my certificates.
-A client certificate.
-Now the workstation in question has been dealt with and disposed...
 ---

 After migrating workstations, I realised I forgot to take care of one of my certificates.